mattups/tsql-timestamp-db-backup/README.md

 Finally, choose the DB you want to perform a backup simply typing its name instead of `your-db`.

-# Script for the trick
+# Click for the trick
 Ok, now that db_backup.sql is able to do the magic, it's time to perform the backup.

 In `backup.bat` you will have to edit this simple line, adjusting parameters to fit your configuration.